port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 :::

-After creating the blueprints and saving the integration configuration, you will see new entities in Port matching your projects alongside their README.md file contents and pull requests.
+After creating the blueprints and saving the integration configuration, you will see new entities in Port matching your projects alongside their `README.md` file contents and merge requests.

 ## Mapping projects, pipelines and jobs